- WTS, the €250 million global tax giant, has launched WTS UK to compete directly with the Big 4’s UK tax practices.

 - Now with AI and Private Equity funding…It’s all changing!

-Soar, who previously led EY’s global law business, has already recruited 10 partners ahead of the firm’s launch.
+Jeff Soar, who previously led EY’s Global Law Business, has already recruited 10 partners ahead of the firm’s launch.

-- And build a tax practice that could reach about 60% of the size of EY’s UK tax business.
+And, if that happens, WTS UK could grow to roughly 60% of the size of EY’s UK tax practice.

 The pitch is simple: